 WE HOPE SOME OF THOSE WERE HELPFUL!

-We'd love to make this a super-comprehensive list to help guide our journey to a plastic-free lifestyle - so please slide your suggestions into the comments below and we'll add them to the list!
+We'd love to make this a super-comprehensive list to help guide our journey to a minimal plastic lifestyle - so please slide your suggestions into the comments below and we'll add them to the list!